MyParcelCOM/docs/content/api/resources/services.md

 weight = 9
 +++

-Services are provided by [carriers](/api/resources/carriers/) and can be used to send your [shipments](/api/resources/shipments).
+Services are provided by [carriers](/api/resources/carriers/) and can be used to send [shipments](/api/resources/shipments).
 Services are offered from a specific region to a specific region.
-To limit the number of services, you can include several filters as parameters:
+To limit the number of services, several filters can be included as parameters:

 - `filter[package_type]`
 - `filter[carrier]`